 The discovery metadata classes have numerous attributes which enable important information about the datasets and accompanying support files to be examined without the need to process the data, e.g. decrypt, decompress, load etc. Other catalogues can be included in the exchange set in support of the datasets such as feature and portrayal.
 The attribute "purpose" of the support file metadata provides a mechanism to update support files more easily.

 Figure 12.1 - Realization of the exchange set classes.
+Note that there are no support files.

 Figure 12.2 - S-111 ExchangeSet Catalogue

 Figure 12.3 - S-111 ExchangeSet.